Pilot Butte (Oregon)

-Pilot Butte is a lava dome that was created from an extinct volcano located in Bend, Oregon.
+Pilot Butte is a cinder cone that was created from an extinct volcano located in Bend, Oregon.
 It is a cinder cone butte which rises nearly 500 ft above the surrounding plains.
 Bend is one of six cities in the United States to have a volcano within its boundaries.
 The other examples are Mount Tabor in Portland, Oregon, Jackson Volcano in Jackson, Mississippi, Diamond Head in Honolulu, Glassford Hill in Prescott Valley and Pilot Knob in Austin, Texas.

 The 114.22 acre Pilot Butte State Scenic Viewpoint, presented as a gift to the State of Oregon in 1928, is a Bend icon.
 Pilot Butte itself is a popular hiking destination with two trails to the summit, each gaining about 490 ft in elevation.
 There is also a 1.8 mile trail around the base of the butte.
 A scenic road also winds up and around the cone.
 In 2018, the park was the most visited Oregon state park east of the Cascade Mountains.
-From the top, the entire city of Bend is visible, as well as several major Cascade peaks.
-Most prominent are the Three Sisters, Broken Top, and Mount Bachelor, which are located about 20 mi to the west.
-The City of Bend launches Fourth of July fireworks from Pilot Butte each year.
+From the top, the entire city of Bend is visible, as well as several major Cascade peaks including Mount Bachelor, Broken Top, and the Three Sisters, located about 20 mi to the west.
+Bend launches fireworks from Pilot Butte every Independence Day.

-Geology
+Geography

+Pilot Butte is situated on U.S. Route 20 in Bend, Deschutes County, Oregon.
+The volcano lies north of Newberry Volcano, east of the Cascade Range, and southwest of the Ochoco Mountains.

+The Geographic Names Information System database lists its summit elevation as 4141 ft; the National Geodetic Survey lists its elevation as 4142 ft.